ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

   If the randomness assumption holds, then the lag plot will be structureless and random.

 - **Fixed Distribution:**
-  If the fixed distribution assumption holds, in particular if the fixed normal distribution holds, then the histogram will be bell-shaped, and the normal probability plot will be linear.
+  If the fixed distribution assumption holds, in particular, if the fixed normal distribution holds, then the histogram will be bell-shaped, and the normal probability plot will be linear.

 <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/master/demo/EDA/charges_4plot.png" alt="4-plot example">

 ***central tendency***

-after prove data fulfill underlying assumption then exploratory data analysis can be begun. first summery about location statistics and variability of data then distribution and correlation statistics are calculated. four estimators used to estimate mean(not robust), trimmed mean, winzorized mean and median. winsorized mean has the lowest standard error among three mean estimators. median is lower than mean in every feature that is a hint on right skewed distribution.
+after proving the data fulfil the underlying assumption then exploratory data analysis can be begun.
+The first summary is about location statistics and variability of data then distribution and correlation statistics are calculated. four estimators were used to estimate mean(not robust), trimmed mean, winterized mean and median. winsorized mean has the lowest standard error among The three mean estimators. median is lower than mean in every feature that is a hint on right-skewed distribution.

 <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/master/demo/EDA/central tendancy.jpg" alt="central tendency estimators" width="400px"> <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/master/demo/EDA/std error of central tendancy.jpg" alt="standard error of estimator" width="400px">

 ***distribution analysis***

-chi-squared goodness of fit test done on every discrete and continuess feature to estimate best distribution to match with data.
+chi-squared goodness of fit test done on every discrete and continuous feature to estimate the best distribution to match with data.

 <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/master/demo/EDA/continues_hist.png" alt="distribution (histogram)" width="400px"> <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/master/demo/EDA/kde.png" alt="distribution (histogram)" width="400px">